wsxiaoys/wsxiaoys.github.com/_posts/2012-06-24-slayers-guide-to-computer-related-colleges-in-china.md

 I don't know the reason of all these crazy stuff, and I agree it's good to be wealthy.
 But that should not be an individual's ultimate goal!

 As an engineer I enjoy quite a lot when creating stuff, watching them move, sharing them with my friends.
 Money is only a by-product to me.
-You could not agree with me since you're different.
-BUT LIVE FOR MONEY IS AS BORING AS HELL!
+You could not agree with me because you're different.
+But you cannot deny that LIVING FOR MONEY IS AS BORING AS HELL!